Hunter × Hunter: The Last Mission

 Hunter × Hunter: The Last Mission (劇場版 Hunter×Hunter - The Last Mission-, Gekijō-ban Hantā Hantā: Za Rasuto Misshon) is a 2013 Japanese animated feature film directed by Keiichiro Kawaguchi.
-Released on December 27, 2013, it is the second film based on the Hunter × Hunter manga series created by Yoshihiro Togashi.
+Released on December 27, 2013, it is the second film based on the Hunter × Hunter manga series by Yoshihiro Togashi.
 Viz Media released the film on home video in North America on March 12, 2019.